Costa Rica Developers and your due diligence

 I offered both the Costa Rica developers and their attorney to write a comment on the blog.
 And with pleasure, no matter what it says, I will publish it.
 They both said it was a mistake they are on the SUGEVAL list, so I offered to publish it as soon as they got it cleared up.

 The attorney warned to sue me if I wouldn’t delete Randy Berg’s and CR Home’s names from this blog.
 I’m still waiting to be sued and my offer of a public comment stands.
-Now, Randy has been able to clear it all up because he is not on that SUGEVAL list anymore.
+Now, Randy seems to have been able to clear it all up because he is not on that SUGEVAL list anymore.

-The reason for my blog about warning those buyers of Costa Rica real estate is because too many investors and future retirees already lost too much money listening to beautiful stories from Costa Rica developers, myself included.
+The reason for my blog about warning those buyers of properties in Costa Rica is because too many investors and future retirees already lost too much money listening to beautiful stories from Costa Rica developers, myself included.

 When the 2008 real estate crisis hit Costa Rica, many foreign buyers walked away from their investment and didn’t close.
 Therefore, the banks would not finance these projects anymore and they went bankrupt.
 Many developers disappeared; others are suing the banks and others just abandoning their projects.
 Earnest monies were lost from escrow accounts because they were used to construct the project.

-When you plan to purchase your Costa Rica beach condo or retirement home in a real estate development, you need to do your due diligence.
+Planning to purchase your Costa Rica beach condo or retirement home in a real estate development?
+Then do your due diligence.
 Rather than talk up (or take down) a particular development, I thought it would be better to give you a tool.
 A great tool that will help you consider your purchase objectively.
 I hope you use it and if you don’t, don’t complain.

 It will be your own fault you lost your money.
 This Quiz is a gift from the American European Real Estate Group in Costa Rica, enjoy it.

 Contact us NOW for your Costa Rica real estate purchase.